deckhouse/deckhouse-cli/internal/virtualization/README.md

 * scp          - SCP files from/to a virtual machine.
 * ssh          - Open an ssh connection to a virtual machine.
 * vnc          - Open a vnc connection to a virtual machine.
+* start        - Start a virtual machine.
+* stop         - Stop a virtual machine.
+* restart      - Restart a virtual machine.

 ### Examples
 #### console